NRA Responds To Sheriff Israel: ‘No..You Were The One That Didn’t PROTECT These Children’

-The NRA has been under fire after the latest Stoneman Douglas shooting and this time, they’re being targeted by the police authority present during the shooting.
+The NRA has been under fire since the Stoneman Douglas shooting, and this time, they’re being targeted by the police authority present during the shooting.

-A CNN-hosted town hall meeting prompted victims and the Sheriff’s office to create a statement regarding the government’s response on how to counter gun violence.
-During the town hall meeting, Broward County Sheriff Scott Israel called out to NRA spokeswoman Dana Loesch and said he understands what Loesh’s job entail, according to Hello Giggles.
+A CNN-hosted town hall meeting prompted victims and the sheriff’s office to create a statement regarding the government’s response on how to counter gun violence.
+During the town hall meeting, Broward County Sheriff Scott Israel called out to NRA spokeswoman Dana Loesch and said he understands what Loesch’s job entails, according to Hello Giggles.

 “I understand you’re standing up for the NRA and I understand that’s what you’re supposed to do.
 But you just told this group of people that you are standing up for them,” he said.